 Losing weight means changing the balance of calories in to calories out.
-If we eat more calories than we need, we gain weight.
-If we eat fewer calories than we use, we lose weight.
+If we eat more calories than we need, we can gain weight.
+If we eat fewer calories than we use, we can lose weight.

 So start with good information: you need to know how many calories you should eat each day for your individual level of activity, and then you'll need to find ways to stay within your limits.
 Find out your personal daily calorie intake and fat needs.
 To lose weight, you must use up more calories than you take in.
-One pound equals 3,500 calories.
+One pound is approximately 3,500 calories.
 To successfully and healthfully lose weight—and keep it off—most people need to subtract about 500 calories per day from their diet to lose about 1 pound per week.

 - Visit our Healthy Cooking website, and learn to use nutritious ingredients and follow a healthy preparation routine.

 - Use our Healthy Diet Goal guidelines to make smart choices to benefit your heart and your overall health.

 - Get tips on staying heart-smart and making healthy choices at the store.

 - Learn to eat healthy when you dine out.